geodaai/openassistant/packages/duckdb/README.md

 ## Usage

-### Step 1: Setup the OpenAssistant in your application.
+### Step 1: Setup the OpenAssistant in your application

 If you already have the OpenAssistant setup in your application, you can skip this step.